 Messi Overtakes Pele: 13 Footballers With the Most Free Kick Goals

-• Scoring directly from a free kick is one of the most challenging feats in football which demands a unique combination of precision and technique
+• Scoring from a free kick is one of the most challenging feats in football, requiring precision and technique

 • Mastery of various techniques, such as bending, dipping, or striking with power, adds to the complexity

-• YEN.com.gh has chosen to highlight the top 13 players who have scored directly from free kicks on numerous occasions
+• YEN.com.gh has highlighted 13 top players who can score directly from free kicks when the time comes

 Over the decades, footballers have netted goals through diverse methods, including corners, long-range strikes spanning the pitch, and penalty kicks.

-Yet, among these, free kicks stand out as particularly challenging, demanding a balance of power and precision, making it a rarity in the sport.
+Among these, free kicks stand out as particularly challenging, demanding a balance of power and precision, making it a seeming rarity in the sport.

 best free kick takers, Messi free kick, ronaldo free kick, Pele free kick, Juninho free kick

-Ronaldinho, Lionel Messi and Cristiano Ronaldo rank among the 13 most proficient free kick takers.
+Ronaldinho, Cristiano Ronaldo, and Lionel Messi rank among the 13 most proficient free-kick takers.
 Photos by Vasile Mihai-Antonio/Glyn Kirk/Johnnie Izquierdo.

 Source: Getty Images

-A proficient free kick expert is an invaluable addition to any team.
-Hence, it's unsurprising that some players dedicate countless hours on the training field, perfecting their abilities on the dead ball.
+A proficient free-kick expert is an invaluable addition to any team and it is unsurprising that some players dedicate countless hours on the training field, perfecting their abilities on the dead ball.

 Throughout the years, fans have been privileged to witness an array of exceptional takers of free kicks worldwide.